-- having regard to the Bank of Italy Order dated 30 March 2011 and subsequent proposed amendments set forth in the consultation document of December 2013; - having regard to the text of the motion raised by the Board of Directors with regard to increasing, in respect of specific persons, to 2:1 the ratio between the variable and fixed components of remuneration, as set forth in the Board of Directors' Report; - having acknowledged the persons identified in the Report mentioned in the preceding point and the grounds underlying the motion itself; - having regard to the Opinion issued on 10 February 2014 by the firm Mercer Italia; - having determined that the motion itself does not compromise compliance with prudential rules, and in particular, regulations pertaining to capital and reserves requirements; - having considered that Article 13 of the Articles of Association, as amended pursuant to the motion forming the subject-matter of the first item on the agenda, makes provision for the setting of a higher ratio; - having heard the favourable opinion of the Board of Statutory Auditors, resolves to establish the maximum extent of the ratio between the variable and fixed components of remuneration at 2:1 for the following corporate functions and persons: Chief Executive Officer, Joint General Manager, Joint General Manager of the Sales Area, Central Manager responsible for the Corporate Governance and Risks Area, Central Manager responsible for the Banking Area, Sales Manager Italy, Private Banking Managers, Area Managers, an executive level employee who fills the role of Relationship Manager;
+- having regard to the Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013 concerning "Remuneration and Incetivisation Policies and practices"; - having regard to the text of the motion raised by the Board of Directors with regard to increasing, in respect of specific persons, to 2:1 the ratio between the variable and fixed components of remuneration, as set forth in the Board of Directors' Report; - having acknowledged the persons identified in the Report, as mentioned in the preceding point, and the grounds underlying the motion itself; - having determined that the motion itself does not compromise compliance with prudential rules, and in particular, regulations pertaining to capital and reserves requirements; - having considered that Article 13 of the Articles of Association makes provision for the setting of a higher ratio; - having heard the favourable opinion of the Board of Statutory Auditors, resolves

-2) to entrust the Board of Directors with the implementation of the approved resolution, with the power to delegate to any of the Board's members all concrete steps to be taken to ensure implementation of the resolution."
+- to establish the maximum extent of the ratio between the variable and fixed components of remuneration at 2:1 for the following corporate functions and persons: Chief Executive Officer, General Manager, Joint General Manager, Joint General Manager Commercial Area, Central Manager Banking Area, Sales Managers, Private Banking Managers, Area Managers; - 2) to entrust the Board of Directors with the implementation of the approved resolution, with the power to delegate to any of the Board's members all concrete steps to be taken to ensure implementation of the resolution."